davideleoni90/LinuxBarrierSynchronization/README.md

 </p>
 <h2>Overview</h2>
 <p align="justify">
-This project is aimed at the introduction of a new synchronization system for the Linux Kernel: in order to introduce this new facility into the kernel, a dedicated module has been developed.
+This project is aimed at the creation of a new synchronization system for the Linux Kernel: in order to introduce this new facility into the kernel, a dedicated module has been developed.
 </p>
 <h2>Specifics</h2>
 <p align="justify">
 The new synchronization system resembles a <a href="https://en.wikipedia.org/wiki/Barrier_%28computer_science%29">synchronization barrier</a> but is also capable of handling <i> 32 synchronization TAGs</i> (from 0 to 31), thus it is possible to synchronize groups of processes with different level of priorities instantiating a single barrier.
 Similarly to any barrier, processes are synchronized by putting them to sleep until a certain event happens or a condition is verified: here processes wake up when an explicit request is made by another process.
 It is possible to select the processes to wake up by mean of the TAG so that only the process which were synchronized on the corresponding priority level get back to normal execution.
-Moreover, in case a process receives an interrupt, it has to recognize that it has been waken up not because of synchorinzation needs (a process requested to wake up all the processes with its TAG), but because the operating system had to notify him an event.
+Moreover, in case a process receives an interrupt, it has to recognize that it has been waken up not because of synchronization needs (a process requested to wake up all the processes with its TAG), but because the operating system had to notify him an event.
 <br>
 The interface of the new synchronization system (namely the new system calls that have to be provided by the kernel) is the following:
 <ol type="1">